When to begin

 Students with special interests in other disciplines or specific historical periods should look for philosophy courses that address these. or instance, double majors in chemistry and philosophy are encouraged to take Philosophy of Science.

 Students with a serious interest in philosophy are advised to consult members of the department before choosing a study abroad program.
 Students may complete a philosophy major without having taken philosophy while on their international study programs.
 However, many of the study abroad programs have strong course offerings in philosophy.
 Remember studying philosophy in an international program will require a very high level of competence in the language of instruction.

 Many of the texts we read in the philosophy courses at Kalamazoo College are translated from French, German, or ancient Greek.
 Students who are particularly interested in philosophy and have no strong preference concerning which language they study are encouraged to choose one of these.

-Senior Individualized Projects (SIPs), Senior Seminar and Comprehensive Examinations
+Senior Integrated Projects (SIPs), Senior Seminar and Comprehensive Examinations

-Philosophy majors are required to attend the Department’s Senior Seminar for all three quarters of their senior year.
-The senior seminar meets once each week and students earn one unit of credit upon completion of the three quarters.
+Philosophy majors are required to attend the Department’s Senior Seminar for two quarters of their senior year.
+The senior seminar meets once each week and students earn one unit of credit upon completion of the two quarters.

 The Comprehensive Examinations are taken in the seventh week of Spring Quarter in the senior year.
 The exams are based primarily on material from the courses offered in the Department, but students will need to engage in independent study and review to prepare for the examinations.